snianir/webpage/index.md

 #### 8 Technical capabilities/Future surveys

 - T. Temim: TBD (JWST)
-- A. Rest: SN Ia (and other transients) with HSC and JWST.
+- A. Rest: SN Ia (and other transients) with JWST.
 - R. Hounsell: Optimization of the WFIRST SN survey

 ## Committees